droidlabour/aws-git-integration/README.md

     * ECS Service and Task Definition
     * CodePipeline with CodeBuild and Deployment using Cloudformation

+4. `buildspec.yml` can be used to build on AWS CodeBuild.

 ### Deploying to region other then us-east-1
 1. Create zip file for `AddS3LambdaNotification`, `CreateSSHKey`, `DeleteBucketContents`, `GitPull`, `LambdaStageCodePipeline` and `ZipDownload` directories
 Note: While creating zip, make sure to not provide the parent dir